 Parents and Family

-- Understand that this experience may affect your student's idea of self.
-Studying abroad exposes students to new cultures and ideas that may influence your student's overall perception.
+- DO understand that this experience may affect your student’s idea of self.
+Studying abroad exposes students to new cultures and ideas that may influence your student’s overall perception.
 Additionally, when your student returns home, they may have some difficulty readjusting to American life.
 This is normal for everyone, and encouraging your student to share their experiences with you can help them through this period.

-- Try not to call every day to check in, and do not worry if your student has not spoken with you in a few days.
+- DON’T try to call every day to check in, and do not worry if your student has not spoken with you in a few days.
 Students often live on schedules and in time zones that are far different from the standard schedule here in the United States.
 Try setting a scheduled time to communicate with each other, and be understanding if your student needs to reschedule.

-- Do not go with your student overseas to help them "settle in" to their new homes.
-While this may seem helpful, it will have negative effects on your student's ability to adjust to life overseas and may exacerbate the effects of culture shock.
+- DON’T go with your student overseas to help them "settle in" to their new homes.
+While this may seem helpful, it will have negative effects on your student’s ability to adjust to life overseas and may exacerbate the effects of culture shock.
 Additionally, if you visit your student overseas, please do not take them out of class to travel.
 Foreign universities may not forgive absences for travel causing your student to perform poorly in the class.